Blueprint-Based Study Plan and Readiness

 Build the plan from the blueprint

-The OCN exam blueprint is the most defensible way to divide study time.
+The blueprint is the most defensible way to divide study time.
 The 2026 domains are Care Continuum 14%, Oncology Nursing Practice 15%, Treatment Modalities 20%, Symptom Management and Supportive Care 25%, Oncologic Emergencies 16%, and Psychosocial Dimensions of Care 10%.
-A candidate who gives each domain equal time is not fully using the official map.
-Equal time may feel organized, but blueprint-weighted time is more strategic.
+Giving every domain equal time feels organized but ignores the official map.
+A quotable principle: Study in proportion to the blueprint, then adjust based on your missed-question patterns — official and personal at once.

 Convert percentages into study blocks